hs-esslingen-it-security/Awesome-LLM4SVD/README.md

 This repository contains the artifacts from the systematic literature review (SLR) on LLM-based software vulnerability detection ("A Systematic Literature Review on Detecting Software Vulnerabilities with Large Language Models").
 The SLR analyzes 227 studies published between January 2020 and June 2025 and provides a structured taxonomy of detection approaches, input representations, system architectures, adaptation techniques, and dataset usage.

+## Table of Contents

-To support reproducibility and structured comparison, we publicly release:
+To support open science and reproducibility, we publicly release:
-- A curated list of surveyed **papers**, along with their categorization can be found [here](https://github.com/hs-esslingen-it-security/Awesome-LLM4SVD/tree/main/taxonomy).
-This README will be continuously updated to track the latest papers.
+- 📝 [Surveyed Papers](#papers): A curated list of surveyed papers.
+This list will be continuously updated to track the latest papers.
+- 🗂️ [Taxonomy](https://github.com/hs-esslingen-it-security/Awesome-LLM4SVD/tree/main/taxonomy): Taxonomy of LLM-based vulnerability detection studies along with the categorization of each surveyed paper.
-- A list of the most commonly used **datasets**, including download sources
+- 📝 [Selected Datasets](#datasets): A list of the most commonly used datasets in the surveyed studies with their download sources.

 <br>